AmitRanjangit/AFD-project-Migrating-On-Premises-PostgreSQL-Data-to-Azure-Blob-Storage/README.md

 ## Output

-- The resulting files are saved in the specified Blob Storage container
+- The resulting files are saved in the specified Azure Blob Storage container.
+- Each file is saved with a `.txt` extension.
-- Format: .txt, delimited, with all text fields quoted for consistency
+- **Note**: Although the extension is `.txt`, the file content is in **CSV (Comma-Separated Values)** format, with all fields quoted for consistency.
+- This makes the output easy to open in Excel or process in downstream analytics tools.

 ## Related Files